-Within five days after the debt collector first contacts you by phone, they must send a letter that details the amount of the debt with the name of the original creditor.
+Within five days after the debt collector first contacts you by phone, they must send a letter that details the amount of the debt and the name of the original creditor.
 Review this letter and ensure that the amount owed and the name of the creditor are accurate.

 Dispute Incorrect Information